dempe/blog/resources/posts/converting-kindle-notes-to-markdown.md

 [^3]: They even have a `<div class="bodyContainer">`, completely redundant to `body`!

 [^4]: Perl does not use POSIX regexes like `sed`.
 As we'll see, this is actually imperative, since there's no way to use the lazy quantifier, `?`, in POSIX.
+See [Comparison of regular expression engines](https://en.wikipedia.org/wiki/Comparison_of_regular_expression_engines#Language_features).

 [^5]: `|` is my favorite delimiter.
 It's easier to see, and you have to escape it less.